-- Eventide (donation ware) - Eventide are famous for their effects units, micro shifting, echoes, incredible reverbs, they are all represented here and show you just how incredible these units are.
+- Eventide (donation ware) - Eventide are famous for their effects units, micro shifting, echoes, incredible reverbs, they are all represented here.

 - Lexicon 480L (free) - This is a classic and loved reverb unit from the 80's and boy was it used on a lot of famous records.
 I especially recommend this excellent IR library for anyone doing anything retro.

-- Signal to Noize - Various amazing (and very expensive) Reverb units, all of them totally worth having, do not miss this one! (donation ware)
+- Signal to Noize - Various amazing (and very expensive) Reverb units, all of them totally worth having (donation ware)

-4. Klanghelm (free) - This guy is awesome.
-Not only are his plugins first rate (especially his latest compressor, the MJUC) but all his plugins have totally free versions, and they are totally worth getting!
+4. Klanghelm (free) - Not only are Klanghelm plugins first rate (especially their latest compressor, the MJUC) but they all come in free versions.

-The other plugin, the IVGI, is a superb saturation and distortion plugin.
+IVGI is another Klanghelm plug-in.
+It's a superb saturation and distortion plugin.
 Use this on low end toms, baselines, claps, anything you want some over drive breakup on.
-It's superb.

 5. Voxengo (free) - They is a variety of useful and free plugins on offer from Voxengo.
-My favorite right now are the SPAN analyzer and Sound Delay plugins.
+My most used are the SPAN analyzer and Sound Delay plugins.

 SPAN gives you a very flexible and detailed look at whatever audio is running through it.
 So use it to help aid your mixing and EQ decisions and to pick apart a commercial track you're emulating sonically.

-Sound Delay is not a traditional delay/echo plugin.
-Rather it allows you to make precise adjustments to either the left or right channels.
-I use this for the HAAS effect, basically you delay only one side, say left, by 100ms or more.
+Sound Delay is not an echo plugin, rather it allows you to make precise adjustments to either the left or right channels.
+I use this for the Haas effect, basically you delay only one side by about 100ms.
 This gives you a lush stereo spread and is a widely used technique in mixing for clean stereo widening.
 It also allows you to delay mid or side frequencies.
 It's an extremely handy tool to have around.
 And it's free!

 6. Plugin Alliance (free)

 These guys have some of the best plugins available.
 Very flexible, very well supported.
-They have 4 free plugins, all of them are golden, but these two are my favorite.
+They have a number free plugins, these are my most used

 CleansweepV2 is a gentle sloped filter, ideal for some low and high frequency taming, and even does the "telephone" effect quite nicely.